axeloz/filesharing/readme.md

 - run `cp .env.example .env` and edit `.env` to fit your needs
 - (optional) you may create your first user `php artisan fs:user:create`
 - start the Laravel scheduler (it will delete expired bundles of the storage).
 For example `* * * * * /usr/bin/php /path-to-your-project/artisan schedule:run >> /dev/null 2>&1`
-- (optional) to purge bundles manually, run `php artisan fs:bundle:purge`
+- (optional) to purge expired or deleted bundles manually, run `php artisan fs:bundle:purge`

 Use your browser to navigate to your domain name (example: files.yourdomain.com) and **that's it**.